Sn0wBash/Osrics_Shinies/README.md

 # Osrics_Shinies

-Random loot roller for Osrics
+Random loot roller for Osric

+Written for Python 3